Ruby-Spears: History

 Only two pre-1991 series, Police Academy: The Animated Series and Piggsburg Pigs!, used Canadian rather than American voice talent like most of their other cartoons.
 Ruby-Spears was also responsible for the animated sequence in the 1988 film Child's Play and replaying the sequence as a fictional commercial in the 1991 sequel Child's Play 3.

 In 1991, Ruby-Spears was spun off into RS Holdings.
 Most of the pre-1991 Ruby-Spears Productions library was sold along with Hanna-Barbera to Turner Broadcasting System, which in turn merged with Time Warner (now Warner Bros.
 Discovery) in 1996.
 The Ruby-Spears studio closed later that year, after 19 years of operation.
 As of now, Ruby-Spears' pre-1991 library is owned by Warner Bros. through Warner Bros.
 Animation.
 The few pre-1991 Ruby-Spears shows not owned by Warner Bros. are Rambo: The Force of Freedom, which is owned and distributed by StudioCanal which also own and distribute the first three live-action Rambo films, It's Punky Brewster, which is owned by Universal Television (but distributed by MGM Television outside the US, along with most of the pre-2004 NBC Studios library), and Piggsburg Pigs!, which is owned by The Walt Disney Company through its acquisition of Fox Kids Worldwide (now ABC Family Worldwide) in 2001.

-Ruby-Spears' post-1991 library does not appear to be owned by any company; however, there are a few exceptions: Wild West C.O.W.-Boys of Moo Mesa is now owned by WildBrain, Mega Man is owned by Shochiku and Skysurfer Strike Force is owned by Invincible Entertainment Group under license from 41 Entertainment, along with most of the Bohbot Entertainment library.
+Ruby-Spears' post-1991 library are entirely composed of co-productions with external companies.
+Wild West C.O.W.-Boys of Moo Mesa is now owned by WildBrain, Mega Man is owned by Capcom and Skysurfer Strike Force is owned by Invincible Entertainment Group under license from 41 Entertainment, along with most of the Bohbot Entertainment library.
+The ABC Weekend Special episodes produced by the company are owned by the Walt Disney Company through Greengrass Productions.

 The founders both died in 2020 within three months of each other – Ruby died of natural causes on August 26 at the age of 87 and Spears died of complications from Lewy body dementia on November 6 at age 82.